pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 Yep.
 100% CPU usage.
 Turns out FFMPEG can be pretty CPU intensive, the process of getting those videos converted to WEBM runs at around `0.05x` for me, meaning that a 5-minute video will take around 500 minutes to convert.
 The solution would be to upgrade the specs of the worker, but that would mean paying more money.

 I ended up just making do with the speed.
 Bilibili isn't exactly a priority for me either, so I'm fine with it taking a while to download and convert videos.
-(The entire worker flow is queue based too which I'll touch on in part 3)
+(The entire worker flow is queue based too, I'll touch on this another time)

 ## That's all for now
 That's pretty much all I got to say about how I initially sourced content and how the workers archive it.
 In the next part I'll get more into the details regarding storage and serving the content.